 Narrative (Optional)

 Priority needs established in the 2020-2024 Consolidated Plan will form the basis for establishing objectives and outcomes for the Strategic Plan and the 2020-2021 Action Plan.
 The Needs Analysis demonstrates the need for the proposed Housing, Community Development and Homeless priority needs.
+A city-wide need was identified and a substantial amendment was made in 2023.

 SP-30 Influence of Market Conditions – 91.215 (b)